jamesnetherton/jamesnetherton.github.io/_posts/2015-10-09-camel-undertow-comes-to-the-wildfly-camel-subsystem.md

 ---
 layout:     post
 title: "Using the Camel Undertow component with the WildFly Camel Subsystem"
-summary: "Getting statrted with Camel Undertow and the WildFly Camel Subsystem"
+summary: "How to use Camel Undertow producers and consumers on WildFly"
 tags: [WildFly, Camel]
 ---